Ramen11001/edu-hlg-web/README.md

 Personal area where each user can:

-- View their published products
+- View their published courses
 - Check their posted comments
 - Edit personal information (name, email and password)